 • If the evidence suggests that the complaint was made vexatiously or maliciously, disciplinary action may be taken against the complainant (up to and including dismissal).

-• During the formal procedure both you and the complainant may wish to be accompanied at meetings by a work colleague or a Trade Union representative.
-Under exceptional circumstances the manager and Human Resources representative will consider requests for accompaniment by a relative or friend, this individual must not be a legal representative.
+• During the formal procedure, both you and the complainant may wish to be accompanied at meetings by a work colleague or a Trade Union representative.
+Under exceptional circumstances, the manager and People Function representative will consider requests for accompaniment by a relative or friend; this individual must not be a legal representative.

-• Wherever possible, the College will try to ensure that during investigations the relevant parties are not required to work together.
+• Wherever possible, Imperial will try to ensure that during investigations, the relevant parties are not required to work together.
 If the allegation is of gross misconduct, you may be suspended on full pay during the investigation and until the disciplinary proceedings have been concluded.

-• If a complaint is not upheld, you should expect your line manager to take action to restore reasonable working relationships between you and the complainant.
-You must not victimise a member of staff who has made a complaint in good faith against you or anyone who has supported him or her in making the complaint or given evidence in relation to such a complaint.
+• If a complaint is not upheld, you should expect your line manager to take steps to restore a reasonable working relationship between you and the complainant.
+You must not victimise a member of staff who has made a complaint in good faith against you or anyone who has supported them in making the complaint or given evidence in relation to such a complaint.

 • If a complaint is upheld, a disciplinary sanction may be imposed up to and including dismissal without notice.
-If the complaint is upheld, but you are not dismissed, the College could decide to transfer you to another role.
+If the complaint is upheld, but you are not dismissed, Imperial could decide to transfer you to another role.

 • In addition, or as an alternative to a disciplinary sanction, guidance or counselling may be offered to support you to understand how your behaviour affected the complainant.

-• Both you and the College can also be subject to prosecution under criminal as well as civil law, and you could be personally liable and have to pay compensation yourself.
+• Both you and Imperial can also be subject to criminal as well as civil prosecution, and you could be personally liable and have to pay compensation yourself.